 - 4. Means of managing compliance with MAT This includes accommodating continuing obligations within the legal framework governing the collections (e.g. that specimens be returned to the Providing Country).
 Also addresses intended change of use from that agreed in PIC and MAT. - 5.
-Incoming loans, including DNA and tissues Documents required (e.g. copies of PIC and MAT, MTA, loan form), and how these are managed. - Special or newly-developing collections within the Institution e.g. frozen tissue and DNA collections conferred to dried or spirit collections.
-Should develop harmonisation of policies and record keeping. - Destructive and invasive sampling covers any form of subsampling intended for DNA extraction.
+Incoming loans, including DNA and tissues Documents required (e.g. copies of PIC and MAT, MTA, loan form), and how these are managed. - 6.
+Special or newly-developing collections within the Institution e.g. frozen tissue and DNA collections conferred to dried or spirit collections.
+Should develop harmonisation of policies and record keeping. - 7.
+Destructive and invasive sampling covers any form of subsampling intended for DNA extraction.
 Management of restrictions and requirements agreed with the Providing Country (MAT). - 8.
-Living collections Utilisation of cultures and other bred and propagated organisms in collections; living material sourced from commercial suppliers60; agreements required for supply to Third Parties. - Traditional Knowledge associated with Genetic Resources covering all aspects of the Institution's acquisition, documenting, digitisation, achieving of Traditional Knowledge associated with genetic resources.
+Living collections Utilisation of cultures and other bred and propagated organisms in collections; living material sourced from commercial suppliers50; agreements required for supply to Third Parties. - 9.
+Traditional Knowledge associated with Genetic Resources covering all aspects of the Institution's acquisition, documenting, digitisation, achieving of Traditional Knowledge associated with genetic resources.
 Should include how it is stored, who can access it, conditions under which it can be made public. - 10.
-Incoming and outgoing exhibition loans/acquisition although not utilised for scientific research such loans may require ABS permits (including for TKaGR).61
+Incoming and outgoing exhibition loans/acquisition although not utilised for scientific research such loans may require ABS permits (including for TKaGR).51 - 11.
+Outgoing loans conditions under which users in other institutions can borrow biological material, in compliance with terms under which material was acquired, including: - a. list of analytical processes (e.g. using tick boxes) loan recipients are permitted to carry out on material received and, if appropriate, what is prohibited; anything that is not stipulated in the loan form is prohibited; - b. requirements for documentation to be provided with loans (e.g. copies of original PIC and MAT or summary thereof); - c. action should commercialisation be requested by the Third Party; - d. action should the Third Party undertake inappropriate utilisation.

-59) Legal document managing the formal change of ownership of an object from one person or organisation to another.
+49) Legal document managing the formal change of ownership of an object from one person or organisation to

-60) If a change of use is involved, e.g. from pet trade to utilisation of genetic resources.
+50) If a change of use is involved, e.g. from pet trade to utilisation of genetic resources.